yegor256/xembly/src/site/markdown/index.md

 Xembly program (similar to Assembly program) consists of "directives".
 Each directive may have a few or zero arguments.
 Every directive is executed at current node(s).
-Program starts at the root node of the document.
+Program starts at the `Document` as the only current node.

 Arguments may be wrapped into single or double quotes.